sleep apnea and symptoms

 Prompt diagnosis and treatment are crucial to mitigate these risks associated with sleep apnea.

 The primary cause of sleep apnea is the relaxation of muscles in the throat and tongue, leading to partial or complete airway blockage during sleep.
-This results in breathing interruptions and lowered oxygen levels, triggering the body to awaken to restore normal breathing briefly.
-Various factors contribute to muscle relaxation, including obesity, ageing, anatomical characteristics, and lifestyle choices like smoking and alcohol consumption.
-Sleep apnea can also be influenced by genetics and family history.
+This results in breathing interruptions and lowered oxygen levels, prompting brief awakenings to restore normal breathing.
+Various factors contribute to muscle relaxation, including obesity, ageing, anatomical characteristics, and lifestyle choices such as smoking and alcohol consumption.
+Genetics and family history can also influence sleep apnea.

 Portea Services